How do I buy a Virtually Orkney Folk Festival ticket?

 Where will the festival be streamed?
 What platform are you using?

 Virtually Orkney Folk Festival will be streamed via private YouTube streams.
-As the most popular video platform available worldwide, we are confident that this will provide a user-friendly experience for all.
+As the most popular video platform available worldwide, and following a successful run of an entirely online festival in 2021 on the platform, we are confident that this will provide a user-friendly experience for all.

 Can I watch from outside the UK?

 Absolutely – we’re taking Orkney to the world!
 Let us know where you’re tuning in from.